Alan Ruddock: Japan period

 There were only a few foreigners at the Hombo dojo at that time, including Henry Kono.
 Kono was a Canadian of Japanese descent and the only foreigner present at the time who was able to speak Japanese thus providing a 'bridge' for the gaijin students and allowing him to gather certain insights about the essence of what Morihei Ueshiba was doing.

 Ruddock trained every day of the week at the Hombo Dojo.
 During this period Ruddock was the only Irishman and Ken Cottier was the only Englishman training under Ueshiba.
 There were five or six Americans including George Willard and Terry Dobson with Henry Kono being the only Canadian.
 There were a few Japanese women who trained and two foreigners, Joanne Shimamoto (who later married Akira Tohei) who was an American like Virginia Mayhew who was Nidan and set up the Hong Kong Aikikai prior to Kenneth Cottier.

 Senseis (instructors) at the dojo during this period, apart from the founder Morihei Ueshiba & Koichi Tohei included Kisshomaru Ueshiba, Shoji Nishio, Seigo Yamaguchi, Kisaburo Osawa, Morihiro Saito, Mitsugi Saotome, Hirozaku Kobayashi and Norihiko Ichihashi.
 In addition to Ruddock witnessing Ueshiba first hand on a couple of hundred occasions, he took extra private lessons, firstly from Kobayashi and then Ichihashi.
-In his memoir Ruddock recalled Ueshiba intervening when Ichihashi became overly zealous in his throws but also fondly remembered many aspects of the latters instruction and in particular advice Ichihashi provided as he was about to return to Ireland: " Remember, all these things like bowing and sitting in seiza are Japanese – not Aikido.
+In his memoir Ruddock recalled Ueshiba intervening when Ichihashi became overly zealous in his throws but also fondly remembered many aspects of the latter's instruction and in particular advice Ichihashi provided as he was about to return to Ireland: " Remember, all these things like bowing and sitting in seiza are Japanese – not Aikido.
 You know better than we do how to teach foreigners.
 When you go back home, respect the ways of your country, remember to teach Aikido your way."